swung-research/3d-csem-open-source-landscape/model-block/README.md

 ds.to_netcdf(f"../results/{model}_{code}.nc", engine='h5netcdf')
 ```

-A note regarding `runtime`, `cputime`, and also `maxram`: Only profile the
+A note regarding `runtime` and `max_ram`: Only profile the solution of the
-solution of the actual system `Ax=b`.
-Mesh creation, model and field
+actual system `Ax=b`.
+Mesh creation, model and field interpolation, and all
-interpolation, and all other pre- and post-processing steps do not fall under
+other pre- and post-processing steps do not fall under this measure.
-this measure.
-If you have doubts regarding the difference of `runtime` and
-`cputime` please read https://en.wikipedia.org/wiki/Elapsed_real_time.
-In
-short: runtime is the real-world time it takes.
-If it starts at 14:14:38 and
-finishes at 14:15:48 then the runtime is 70 seconds.
-Now if you run the process
-on one thread then cputime will be the same or less than runtime.
-However, if
-you run your process in parallel then your cputime will be higher than runtime.

 => **PETGEM**: Please save data as `data.conj()`.
 PETGEM has, as far as I could
 see, the opposite Fourier definition than custEM/emg3d/SimPEG.
 It is best we